Ransomware Forensics: How to Preserve Evidence After a Ransomware Attack

 2. Find out if your data was compromised or stolen

 A cyber criminal’s actions during a ransomware attack could critically compromise sensitive data and result in legal consequences for your organization.
-That’s because data security laws protect users’ sensitive and private data usage.
-And ransomware not only encrypts the files but can also leak them or sell them on the deep web.
-Data exfiltration resulting from a ransomware attack is particularly dangerous as attackers increasingly target healthcare facilities and other critical infrastructure.
-These organizations store personally identifiable information (PII), protected health information (PHI), and other data that is protected under privacy laws.
+That is because data security laws protect users’ sensitive and private data usage, and ransomware not only encrypts the files but can also leak them or sell them on the deep web.

 3. Improve chances of ransomware recovery if a decrypter is released or developed in the future

-Preserving ransomware-encrypted files can ensure your data has a chance of being decrypted in the future.
+Forensics analysis includes preserving ransomware-encrypted files to ensure your data can be decrypted in the future as a decryptor is released.
 Ransomware groups sometimes cease operations and release decryption keys.
-Although rare, it’s not impossible, as demonstrated when the Shade ransomware gang released 750,000 decryption keys in April 2020.
+Although rare, it’s not impossible, as demonstrated when the Shade ransomware gang released 750,000 decryption keys in April 2020 or Operation Cronos in 2024, which led to the FBI obtaining over 7,000 decryption keys.

 4. Help law enforcement agencies identify and investigate the attackers

 Reporting a ransomware attack should always be a part of your incident response plan.
-A forensic investigation can provide the information necessary to report a ransomware attack to your respective law enforcement agency.
+A forensics investigation can provide the information necessary to report a ransomware attack to your respective country’s law enforcement agency.
+The Internet Crime Complaint Center (IC3) is the USA’s responsible agency for investigating ransomware attacks.

 • IP addresses